Basim (singer): 2008: The X Factor and Alt det jeg ville have sagt

-At age of 15, he took part in the 2008 edition of the talent program The X Factor and reached the quarterfinals before being voted out.
+Aged 15, he took part in the 2008 edition of the talent program The X Factor and reached the quarterfinals before being voted out.
 After X Factor, Basim released his debut album in 2008 entitled Alt det jeg ville have sagt (meaning "Everything I would have said").
 For the album, he collaborated with Danish X Factor judge Remee and engaged on a tour in the country.
 The album reached No. 8 in the Danish Albums Chart going gold.
 There were three singles from the album, "Alt det jeg ville have sagt", "Jeg vil" and "Baby, jeg savner dig".

 Performances during X Factor

-2009: Befri dig selv
+2009–2010: Befri dig selv and reality shows

 In October 2009, he released his second album Befri dig selv (in Danish "Free yourself").
 The album reached No. 21 on the Danish Albums Chart and saw release of two singles "Lad ikke solen gå ned" (reaching No. 15 in the Danish Singles Chart) and title track "Befri dig selv".
 Basim has also participated in the 2009 edition of Vild med dans, the Danish edition of Dancing with the Stars, where he danced with Claudia Rex, finishing 9th.
+He also competed on the Scandinavian version of Wipeout in 2010, however failed to make it past the Qualifier.

 2014–present: Eurovision Song Contest

-On 8 March 2014, Basim won the Danish "Melodi Grand Prix" (the Danish qualification for Eurovision) with "Cliche Love Song".
+On 8 March 2014, Basim won Dansk Melodi Grand Prix 2014 (the Danish qualification for Eurovision) with "Cliche Love Song".
 Basim represented Denmark in the Eurovision Song Contest 2014.
-EBU announced on 17 March Basim would perform 23rd in the running order of the final.
-He placed 9th in the final, scoring 74 points.
+He performed 23rd in the final and ultimately placed 9th, scoring 74 points.
 The following year Basim was the Danish spokesperson at the Eurovision Song Contest 2015 in Vienna.
+He was one of the contestants of Dansk Melodi Grand Prix 2024 with the song "Johnny". but came 2nd in the superfinal.